Invisible Wounds: New treatment program connects troubled vets with needed services

 “As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”

 Those words were spoken by President John F. Kennedy for the first time shortly after Veterans Day 1963.
-On Friday, they were reiterated by Minnesota Supreme Court Chief Justice Lorie Gildea on the lawn outside the Steele County Courthouse as a crowd of people joined her to honor the nations POWs and MIAs as well as look forward to helping today's veterans.
+They were reiterated Friday by Minnesota Supreme Court Chief Justice Lorie Gildea on the lawn outside the Steele County Courthouse as a crowd of people joined her to honor the nations POWs and MIAs as well as look forward to helping today’s veterans.

 Gildea joined Third District Court Judge Ross L. Leuning and a group of dedicated individuals who have worked for the last four years to launch the second Veterans Treatment Court in Minnesota for a special ribbon cutting ceremony.